dynatrace-wwse/enablement-kubernetes-opentelemetry-openpipeline/README.md

 #### Prerequisites
 - GitHub Account
-- Dynatrace SaaS environment powered by Grail and AppEngine.
+- Dynatrace SaaS environment powered by Grail and AppEngine
-    - You have both `openpipeline:configurations:write` and `openpipeline:configurations:read` permissions.
+  - This lab assumes you have full administrator privileges to your Dynatrace environment, as this is for training

 <!-- -------------------------->
 ## Launching Lab Guide Locally (optional)